haseeb-heaven/langchain-coder/README.md

 **Version 1.4** includes these features:
-- **PALM AI Integration**: LangChain Coder AI integrates with PALM AI.
+- **PALM AI Integration**: Agentic SWE Coder AI integrates with PALM AI.
 - **Customizable Settings**: Adjust Tokens, Temperature, and set your API Key directly in the settings.
 - **Model Selection**: Choose from a variety of models including **chat-bison**,**text-bison**,**embedding-gecko**.
 - **PALM AI Models** PALM 2 Supports the following models: